-They’ll be safe in here, pointing behind the counter.
+They’ll be safe in here, she says, pointing behind the counter.

 Something isn’t right but she seems so nice.
 I give her my wings and she sets them beside her.

 Now what would you like?
 Pinga?
 Whiskey?
-Maybe a nice cold beer?
+Or maybe a nice cold beer?

-I see him walking in the distance, my wings under one arm.
+I see him walking in the distance, carrying my wings.
 It’s him!
 I know it’s him.
 Well dressed with a swagger, I can even hear him whistling.
 He steps onto a long pier floating over the water.

 I’m running on the blue pier, trying to catch him.
-I’m walking beside him, looking down at my wings.
-They are tangled up in fishing line.
+Now I’m walking beside him, looking down at my wings.
+They’re tangled up in fishing line.

 We are nearing the end of the pier.
-A fence is there with a gate in the middle.
-He wants to reach the gate — I need to stop him!
+A chain-link fence is there with a gate at the center.
+He wants to reach the gate and I need to stop him.

-With a few steps left, I jump to tackle him.
+Just a few steps remaining and I jump to tackle him.
 But when my arms come together they close in on air.
 I slip and fall on top of my wings.
-I try getting up but just keep slipping — slipping and falling — slipping and falling — hard on my wings.
+I struggle to get up but just keep slipping — slipping and falling hard on my wings.
 They’re crying out in pain!

 I’m standing now, holding my wings.
-They’re bruised and dented and covered in line.
-Miles and miles of plastic line.
-I try pulling it off, it gets more tangled.
-Each line I remove, ten new lines appear.
-Stop!
-Stop!
+They are bruised and dented and covered with line — miles and miles of monofilament line.
+I try pulling it off, more tangles appear.
+Each strand I remove, ten new ones take its place.

-And now I can see where all the lines lead.
-To the hand of the man standing at the gate.
+And now I see where all the lines lead — to the hand of the man at the gate.
 He seems so relaxed and he’s smiling.
-It’s a confident smile, a winning smile, a smile revealing all of his teeth — row upon row of sharp little teeth!
+It’s a confident smile, a winning smile, a smile revealing all of his teeth — row upon row of sharp little teeth.

-Don’t worry, he says, his a voice so alluring.
+Don’t worry, he says, his voice so alluring.

 Really, he assures me, it will be all right.

-I step back slowly and the slack between us tightens.
-Still holding the lines, his fist inches up.
-When I see the lines are cutting into my wings I STOP!
+I step back slowly and the lines between us tighten.
+Still holding on, his fist inches up.
+When I see that the lines are cutting into my wings, I stop.

 We stand perfectly still, staring at each other.
-He with his fist up gripping the lines — me with my hands out clutching my wings.
-One wrong move — My wings will be shredded!
+He with his fist up, gripping the lines — me with my hands out, clutching my wings.
+One wrong move and my wings will be shredded!

 I can finally see his face.

 It’s me . . .
-ME!
-Me at the gate looking so calm.
-Me with my fist up gripping the lines.
-I am the one smiling so smugly.
-I am the one who knows he has won.
+Me!
+Me at the gate, appearing so calm.
+Me with my fist up, gripping the lines.
+I am the one who is smiling so smugly.
+I’m the one who knows he has won.

 And in a slow moving horror I helplessly watch.
 Watch as I start to laugh out loud (me laughing at me).
-Watch as my fist yanks down hard on the lines.
-Watch as I step through the gate without looking back, but still laughing, laughing, laughing as the wind picks up the Isopor pieces — the infinite Isopor pieces — and scatters them all to the heavens.
+Watch as my fist slowly rises up, then quickly jerks down.
+Watch as I step through the gate without looking back, but still laughing, laughing, laughing — as the wind picks up the pieces — the infinite Isopor pieces — and scatters them all to the heavens.

 I am a piece of Isopor looking down at me — watching me fly away.